aadel112/simple-thimble/README.md

 ## Support
 IE 7 and lower have no support, IE 8 will only work with images.
 All other known browsers should be fine.

+## Contributing
+Additional help with the code is always appreciated, otherwise, you can [contribute by donating](https://www.paypal.me/aadel112/5).
+Even $5 would be greatly appreciated.